Jiamusi Heilongjiang, China Travel Guide

 Jiamusi remains a safe city.
 Practice standard precautions against petty crime in crowded areas.

-Staying in the central district or in the vicinity of the train station offers the best access to public getting around and things to see locally.
+Staying in the central district or near the train station offers the best access to public transportation and local sights.
 Taxis and Didi are available.

 Advance planning secures your preferred accommodation, particularly during busy travel periods.